Sex trafficking: One click led NYC church to action

 “Based on our interactions with them, there’s no doubt in my mind that these girls were not doing this stuff willingly,” he said.

-Creitz had been working with Raleigh Sadler, who runs the New York City-based nonprofit Let My People Go aimed at stopping human trafficking, so he knew how to recognize the signs.
+, who runs the New York City-based nonprofit Let My People Go

 And he decided it was time to go to the police department – a place he’d already begun to build relationships.

-Note: (EDITOR’S NOTE – Story updated Jan.
-4. Grace Thornton is a freelance writer in Birmingham, Ala., and author of